pachoyan/bashExamples/command-ls/README.md

 - Notes:

-   - In the root dir if you use ls --file-type you'll see the output works with other types like folders:
+   - In the root dir if you use `ls --file-type` you'll see the output works with other types like folders.
+The output is the same as `ls -F`:

     ```
     directory/  file1.txt  file1.txt~  file2.txt